 Of course, it supports multiroom operation and stereo pairing.
 Cool trick: you can “hand off” music to the HomePod Mini from your iPhone, just by bringing the phone close to the speaker.

 Apple has introduced a new intercom system.
 You can talk via specific devices or broadcast to groups.
 And it even works with other Apple services, including CarPlay.
 Which means you can use the intercom from car to home.

-The Apple HomePod mini will be available for delivery in Australia from the week of 16 November 2020 and will be priced at $149 RRP.
+The Apple HomePod mini will be available in selected Asian markets (Hong Kong, India and Japan) from the week of 16 November 2020 and will be priced at USD $99.
 It is compatible with the iPhone 6 and later, as well as all iPads released in recent years.